realXtend/doc/arch_article/simple2.rst

 running on the same server or any client / peer, can run arbitrary code to implement the objects in the federated world [sirikata-scaling]_.
-Messaging is used exclusively for all object interactions [8,9].
+Messaging is used exclusively for all object interactions [sirikata-scripting]_.
 The idea with the Entity-Component mechanism in Naali is, instead, to lessen the need to invent particular protocols for all networked application behavior when, for many simple cases, using automatically synchronized attributes suffices.
 In preliminary talks with some Sirikata developers, we concluded that they aimed to keep the base level clean from high level functionality, but that capabilities like attribute synchronization would be desirable in application level support scripts.

 The Naali EC model borrows the idea of using aggregation and not inheritance from the game engine literature, specifically a gaming